Adelaide Lawson: Artistic career

-In the early 1920s Lawson participated in shows of the Society of Independent Artists and when Hamilton Easter Field broke away from that organization to found the Salons of America she not only joined it but became one of its directors.
+In the early 1920s Lawson participated in shows of the Society of Independent Artists, and when Hamilton Easter Field broke away from that organization to found the Salons of America, she not only joined it but became one of its directors.
 (Note: Field wholly endorsed the "no prizes, no juries" policy of the Society of Independent Artists but, believing the society favored some of its artists over others, started the Salons to assure that every member would have equal opportunity to be seen by the public.
-To this end its exhibitions were hung in alphabetical order by artist surname.
+To this end, its exhibitions were hung in alphabetical order by artist surname.
 Field having died soon after its formation, Wood Gaylor, whom Lawson would marry in 1926, became its president.)
 In 1926 she became a founding member of the New York Society of Women Artists and afterwards regularly participated in its exhibitions.
 (Note: The New York Society of Women Artists was founded in 1926 as an alternative to the National Association of Women Painters and Sculptors (which was believed to be too traditional and academic).
 It aimed to show art that was innovative and not overly feminine.
 Membership was limited to thirty and each member was allotted the same amount of space in its exhibitions.
 Its first president was Marguerite Zorach.
 In addition to Lawson, the founding members included Agnes Weinrich, Anne Goldthwaite, Blanche Lazzell, Henrietta Shore, Louise Upton Brumback, Margaret Wendell Huntington, Marjorie Organ, and Sonia Gordon Brown.)

 In 1925 Lawson was given her first solo as the inaugural exhibition of Gallery 134 on West 4th Street.
-In his review of the show the critic for the New York Sun commented on the nonchalance of her work, showing a "sort of indifference to the things one usually finds in paintings" and said she painted "decidedly, with a fine detachment."
-The New York Evening Posts critic, Margaret Breuning, noted an unevenness in technical ability, but praised the "power of design and concentration that gives vitality to all the canvases" and called attention to Lawson's sense of humor which "gives back amusement to the beholder."
+In his review of the show, a critic for the New York Sun commented on the nonchalance of her work, showing a "sort of indifference to the things one usually finds in paintings". and said she painted "decidedly, with a fine detachment."
+The New York Evening Posts critic, Margaret Breuning, noted an unevenness in technical ability but praised the "power of design and concentration that gives vitality to all the canvases" and called attention to Lawson's sense of humor, which "gives back amusement to the beholder."
 A critic for the New York Sun wrote that her work stood out distinctly in a group show at G.R.D.
-Studio in 1929 and said "She has a peculiarly loose way of painting that certainly approaches jazz.
+Studio in 1929 and said, "She has a peculiarly loose way of painting that certainly approaches jazz.
 At first it seems lazy and shiftless, but it grows on acquaintance, and finally it is possible to suspect that there is something natively American in the style.
 (Note: The G.R.D.
 Studio was a non-commercial venture charging no commissions to the young artists whose work it showed.
 It was founded in 1928 as a memorial to the artist, Gladys Roosevelt Dick, by her sister, Mrs. Philip J. Roosevelt.)